Cressbrook, Queensland

-It is known for its recreational aviation facilities.

 Geography

 Cressbrook is a sparsely populated rural area with land used for crops and grazing; there is no urban centre.
 It is bounded by the Brisbane River to the north and east.
 Cressbrook Creek meanders from the west to the east of the locality where it enters the Brisbane River.
 The Cressbrook-Carboonbah Road traverses from the Brisbane Valley Highway in the north-west through the south-east of the locality towards Mount Beppo and beyond to Carboonbah.